NemoAndrea/SpotiStation/docs/assembly.md

 ### 🖨️ 3D printing

 There are 4 large parts that need to be printed, and 3 smaller ones.
-I suggest you pick two different colours to print with for visual interest, but can pick whatever colour you like of course.
+I suggest you pick two different colours to print with for visual interest, but can pick whatever colour you like of course. ⚠️ **Note that there are two versions of the baseplate part: one for the Raspberry Pi zero format, and one for the normal full size Raspberry Pi.**

 ![3d printable parts laid out](../media/3D_printing_parts.JPG)